axieax/urlview.nvim/README.md

 ## 📦 Installation

-Free free to install this plugin manually or with your favourite Plugin Manager.
+Free free to install this plugin manually or with your favourite plugin manager.
 As an example, using [packer.nvim](https://github.com/wbthomason/packer.nvim):

 ```lua
 use("axieax/urlview.nvim")